Xkein/YRDynamicPatcher/README.md

 Configuration
 --------
-the file `DynamicPatcher\config.json` explanation:
+the file `DynamicPatcher\dynamicpatcher.config.json` explanation:

 `try_catch_callable` : try-catch invoke a hook function.

+`force_gc_collect` : forces garbage collection per 10s

+the file `DynamicPatcher\compiler.config.json` explanation:

 `references` : the assemblies it referenced.

-`compiler_options` : the command line to compiler

-`force_gc_collect` : forces garbage collection per 10s
+`show_hidden` : show hidden message of compiler

+`load_temp_file_in_memory` : load temp file into memory. set false if want to Save & Load

 YRPP
 --------
 The c# style YRPP is WIP.

-PatcherSample
+DynamicPatcher based Extensions
 --------
-PatcherSample is a sample extension base on YRDynamicPatcher.
+The framework is designed in Sample.
 It has some simple feature below:
 - TechnoScript
   - OnUpdate
 - Update script when recompiling (unsafe)
+- Save & Load

 Legal
 -----